Governs-AI/governsai-console/SECURITY.md

 ### How to Report

 1. **DO NOT** open a public GitHub issue
-2. Email security concerns to: [your-security-email@governs.ai]
+2. Email security concerns to: [your-security-email@governsai.com]
 3. Include the following information:
    - Description of the vulnerability
    - Steps to reproduce the issue